connorbustos/selflearn/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Code Structure

+app/ folder contains all pages which are the folder names inside the app/ api/ has all the api calls components/ includes all UI related mini components that build up the website hooks/ has the LLM and getAllWikis code

 ## Learn More

 To learn more about Next.js, take a look at the following resources: